 “From the perch the Princess’ guards can now warn the villagers of a pending attack by the winged gargoyles that live in the maze of dark caves on the out skirts of the castle,” Josh said.

 He paused when he noticed something very peculiar out of the corner of his eye.
 A thick fog began to rise from the surface of the ocean water.
 So dense in fact, you would have thought the ocean was on fire.
-Though there was not so much as a breeze in the air the mysterious mist rolled across the calm water and began to slowly creep it’s way up the beach.
+Though there was not so much as a breeze in the air the mysterious mist rolled across the calm water and began to slowly creep its way up the sand.
 Leading Joshua to ponder the thought, were the winged gargoyles indeed just a figment of his imagination.

-Just then Ivan Skulinski, a classmate of Joshua’s at Wooster Middle School and his mischievous friends, wondered onto the beach.
+Just then Ivan Skulinski, a classmate of Joshua’s at Wooster Middle School and a handful of his mischievous friends, wondered onto the beach.
 They walked over and started feeding the sea gulls at the edge of the shore.
 It, however, wasn't as innocent as it looked.
 They were feeding the sea gulls seltzer tablets that would fizzle in their tiny stomachs and make them quite ill.

 “Hey, look dudes, it’s the weirdo freak!”
 Ivan said.